aperezsantos/enigma/README.md

 I have a few commits that with multiple functionality as I started to run out of time.
 Because of this, I give myself a two.
 With more time, I would commit every time a test is passed, so as to keep things separately.

-Also, it's 3:57 am, on the day it's due.
-I am tired!
-XC